dineshkummarc/html7/README.md

 - Comments can go directly within tags.
 Ever wanted to comment that attribute?
   Now you can! `<div /* here comes an ID! */id="foo">`.

+- New tags to better describe the emotions we're trying to evoke for our intrepid users.
+Bolding text that is not quite `<strong>`, but perhaps more `<tenacious>`.
+Or perhaps you're making a `<div>` that is more of a `<pilgrimage>`.
+Now you can!
+The full list of tags is below.

 ## Example

 ```html